 Now that you know what debt consolidation is, the next question that often comes to mind is a common one:

-Typically, debt consolidation loans are used to consolidate everything from outstanding loans and financing, through to rapidly increasing credit card debts, and even hospital or medical bills that so often eventuate in the case of an emergency.
+Debt consolidation loans are typically used to consolidate everything from outstanding loans and financing, through to rapidly increasing credit card debts, and even hospital or medical bills that so often eventuate in the case of an emergency.
 A situation that’s often difficult for many New Zealanders to plan ahead for, let alone save for.
 But debt consolidation isn’t limited to just a handful of debts.

 New Zealand is a diverse country, and so are its list of debts.
 Credit cards.
 Loans.
 Mobile, household and utility bills.
 The list goes on.
 Each debt varying in type, age, and interest rate.
 But no matter how extensive your debts may be, it’s very likely that you, too, can reap the benefits of debt consolidation by consolidating them into one simple, easy to manage repayment.